Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-The judgment No. 27703 of 2024 by the Court of Cassation addresses crucial issues related to fraudulent bankruptcy, particularly concerning preferential conduct during the insolvency phase.
-The decision, issued by the Criminal Section V, sheds light on the necessary requirements to configure the crime of bankruptcy within a bankruptcy law context that continues to raise questions.
+Judgment No. 27703 of 2024 by the Court of Cassation addresses crucial issues related to fraudulent bankruptcy, particularly concerning preferential conduct during the insolvency phase.
+The decision, issued by the Fifth Criminal Section, sheds light on the requirements for establishing the crime of bankruptcy, within a bankruptcy law context that continues to raise questions.

 Legal Context of Fraudulent Bankruptcy

-Fraudulent bankruptcy is a crime regulated by Article 216 of the Bankruptcy Law, which punishes the behavior of an entrepreneur who, aware of their insolvency, favors certain creditors to the detriment of others.
-In the case at hand, the matter involved A.A., the legal representative of the company Ge.
+Fraudulent bankruptcy is a crime governed by Article 216 of the Bankruptcy Law, which punishes the conduct of an entrepreneur who, aware of their insolvency, favors certain creditors over others.
+In the judgment under review, the case concerned A.A., the legal representative of the company Ge.
 Im.
 Ed.
 Srl, declared bankrupt in 2016.
-The contested operations included preferential payments and the return of deposits, made in a context of the company's economic difficulties.
+The contested transactions included preferential payments and the return of down payments, made in a context of the company's economic difficulties.

 The Court clarified that the offsetting of debts and credits can constitute the crime of preferential bankruptcy if it occurs during the insolvency phase and favors certain creditors.